fomox/Playwright-Test-Explorer-Trace-Launcher/README.md

 ```

 Press `F5` in VS Code to launch an Extension Development Host.
 Use `npm run package` to build a distributable `.vsix` (requires `vsce`).

-## License

-This extension is distributed under the MIT License.
-See `LICENSE` for details.